 Each process has a separate page table, and when xv6 switches between processes, it also changes page tables.
-As Figure 2.3 shows, a process's user memory starts at virtual address zero and can grow up to MAXVA (kernel/riscv.h:360), allowing a process to address in principle 256 Gigabytes of memory.
+Figure 3.4 shows a process's address space in more detail than Figure 2.3.
+A process's user memory starts at virtual address zero and can grow up to MAXVA (kernel/riscv.h:360), allowing a process to address in principle 256 Gigabytes of memory.